Water Action Team

-ACC’s Water Conservation Action Team is a source for information about Ashland’s water reservoir levels and produces monthly newsletters about how to conserve water in your own home.
-Love your water!
+The Ashland Climate Collaborative’s Water Conservation action team is a source of information about Ashland’s water reservoir levels.
+We produce a monthly newsletter about how to conserve water in your own home.
+We also provide seasonal tips and links to City of Ashland incentives, rebates, and other resources.

 Drought + H2O = Conservation